Who Stand To Change The Industry

 Private mortgage is a short term secured loan.
 They typically run for terms of between one and three years.
 The borrower is not required to pay back the principle amount.
 The monthly repayments cover only the interest with the principle recovered at the end of the term.
 Private lenders have taken advantage of a gap in the market.
 They realized that the stringent lending criteria employed by conventional banks had left many with no recourse to the banks.
 Many of these would-be lenders could nonetheless afford to repay such loans.
-Private lenders look at more than just the credit history of the borrower.
+In Toronto just as in other parts of Canada, private lenders look at more than just the credit history of the borrower.
 They are equally concerned with the market value of the property that will secure the loan.
 Private lenders often specialize in certain sectors of the market.
 Because of this your broker can connect you with a private lender who best suits your needs.

 There are many circumstances where conventional lenders will not approve you for a mortgage.
 This is when a private mortgage lender could save the day.
 You would need a private mortgage lender in the following situations.